 This design had overall low relief and was used for all business strike coins issued in 1971.
 The 1972-D Eisenhower Dollars used this reverse type throughout the year.
 In 1972, the Philadelphia Mint used this reverse at the beginning of the year.

-The rare Type 2 can be identified by the lack of islands beneath Florida.
+The rare Type 2 (Buy on eBay) can be identified by the lack of islands beneath Florida.
 Incuse water lines appear in their place.
 The design also shows a lack of detail in the continents.

 This reverse which featured a higher relief was used for the 1972-S Proof and Uncirculated Eisenhower Dollars.
-Either by accident or as an experiment, this reverse type was also used to strike some 1972 Eisenhower Dollars at the Philadelphia facility.
-Based on die life, it is estimated that less than 100,000 were produced.
+Either by accident or as an experiment, a single die pair was also used to strike some 1972 Eisenhower Dollars at the Philadelphia facility.
+Based on estimated die life, this would give the variety an estimated mintage of 100,000 to 200,000 pieces.
+Very few examples have survived in gem grades or finer, earning this modern coin a substantial premium.

 This reverse was created after more resilient die steel became available.
 It was used for the remainder of the Philadelphia Mint’s production of the 1972 Eisenhower Dollar.
 In the following year, this reverse type was used for all business strike and proof Eisenhower Dollars.